How to scrape Google Search with Python (Step-by-step guide)

 Set and rotate user-agent string

-When scraping Google, the chances of getting blocked by CAPTCHAs is high as it is protected by ReCaptcha.
+When scraping Google, the chances of getting blocked by CAPTCHAs is high as it is protected by reCAPTCHA.
 You need a CAPTCHA solver to bypass this.
-There are many CAPTCHA solvers in the market including 2Captcha, Death By Captcha, and CapSolver.
+There are many CAPTCHA solvers on the market, including 2Captcha, Death By Captcha, and CapSolver.

-One good thing about using the SOAX SERP API is that you don’t need to worry about doing any of the above as it does it for you by default.
+One of the best things about using the SOAX SERP API is that you don’t need to worry about doing any of the above, as it does it for you by default.

 Is scraping Google Search legal?